The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Aye Eclectus.
-I am fatigue from the chariot racing and I shall take a bath.
+Aye, Eclectus.
+I am fatigued from the chariot racing, and I shall take a bath.

 ECLECTUS.

-Before thou dost that, I must speak to thee, about the immediate matter of the visit of the procurator from Asia Minor.
+Before thou dost that, I must speak with thee concerning the immediate matter of the visit from the procurator of Asia Minor.

 COMMODUS.